eleanormadderra/Spotify_DataScience_Analysis/README.md

 # Orientation
+Throughout this project, we created multiple models to analyze a Spotify dataset and predict playlist genre.
+The dataset was downloaded from Kaggle (https://www.kaggle.com/datasets/joebeachcapital/30000-spotify-songs).

 The project proposal document and the project report document are in the Document folder.
 The models and figures were created in the final_notebook_group_4_v2.ipynb file, but all results and images can also be found in the project report document.

 # To Run Notebook